statdivlab/fastEmu/README.md

 ## Documentation

-We additionally have a `pkgdown` [website](https://statdivlab.github.io/fastEmu/) that contains pre-built versions of our function [documentation](https://statdivlab.github.io/fastEmu/reference/index.html) and our vignettes (coming soon).
+We additionally have a `pkgdown` [website](https://statdivlab.github.io/fastEmu/) that contains pre-built versions of our function [documentation](https://statdivlab.github.io/fastEmu/reference/index.html) and a [vignette](https://statdivlab.github.io/fastEmu/articles/intro_to_fastEmu.html).

 ## Citation